nitrologic/forge/blog.md

 # model under test

-A collection of screenshots during a recent sprint in which me and some models wrote a thing.
+A collection of screenshots and recollections from recent sprint in which me and some models wrote a thing.

 ----

 During roha foundry forge development Grok got naming rights on some key variables, but DeepSeek was down right companionable from the start.